freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/registration-form/part-034.md

 # --description--

 The `textarea` appears too small.
-To give it an initial size, we can add the `rows` and `cols` attributes.
+To give it an initial size, you can add the `rows` and `cols` attributes.

 Add an initial size of `3` rows and `30` columns.